Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Elias Neocleous & Co LLC DIVERSITY POLICY

-An important part of our corporate mission and strategy is the promotion of diversity and inclusion.
-As a firm we strongly support a diverse workplace, and, we leverage the effects of this diversity to maintain and enhance our competitive business advantage.
-Our top diversity and inclusion priority is the recruitment and selection of a diverse workforce.
-We are proud of the fact that we employ talents from all over the world, with differences in background, skills, abilities, experiences and values.
-Our inclusive workplace promotes a cooperative, collaborative, open and fair culture, which offers equal opportunities to all employees.
-With a diverse and inclusive corporate culture, we comprehend and respond better to the needs of our clients, delivering the utmost in quality service.
+The promotion of diversity and inclusion is an important part of our corporate mission.
+This is reflected in our corporate strategy, our staff manual, and our engagement letters.
+Our top diversity and inclusion priority is the selection and recruitment of a diverse workforce.
+As a firm we strongly support the concept of a diverse workplace both for its own sake and as a means of helping us to retain our competitive advantage.
+The diversity of our workforce is reflected in our client base.
+It allows us to offer superior communication which facilitates top quality service.
+We are proud of the fact that we employ talents from all over the world, with differences in background, skills, abilities, experiences, and values.
+Our inclusive workplace promotes a cooperative, collaborative, open and fair culture, which offers equal opportunities to all employees and is fully accessible for people with differing physical needs.
+With a diverse and inclusive corporate culture, we comprehend and respond better to the needs of our clients, enabling us to deliver the utmost in quality service.
+Our commitment to diversity and exclusion is also an important aspect of our attitude to Corporate Social Responsibility.

 Elias Neocleous & Co LLC CORPORATE SOCIAL RESPONSIBILITY